• Across the Atlantic, Africans also have a vested interest in the outcome of the US election.

 There are at least two key issues to consider regarding Africa.
 The first is the African Growth and Opportunity Act (AGOA), a trade agreement between African countries and the US that allows duty-free access to US markets.
 South Africa is a major beneficiary, and its participation is largely a lifeline for AGOA.
 Excluding South Africa from AGOA would be both meaningless and counterproductive, though a Trump presidency might be expected to threaten this agreement.

-Secondly, the US is one of the main trading partners for a number of African countries.
-A Trump presidency could mean that some African countries’ geopolitical positioning may be put under immense pressure to either choose friends and allies of the US to maintain favourable and friendly relations with the US.”
+Secondly, the US is one of the leading trading partners for several African countries.
+A Trump presidency could mean that some African countries’ geopolitical positioning may be put under immense pressure to choose friends and allies of the US to maintain favorable and friendly relations with the US.”

-Kamala Harris is currently the vice president representing the Democratic Party and is likely to retain most policies of the Biden administration.
+Kamala Harris is currently the vice president representing the Democratic Party and is likely to retain most of the policies of the Biden administration.
 She has already visited Africa, projecting a positive stance of her administration towards the continent.
-She is expected to support the continuation of AGOA with eligible African states that are benefiting from this agreement.”
+She is expected to support the continuation of AGOA with eligible African states benefiting from this agreement.”

 The US elections are a domestic affair, with both presidential candidates making strong statements to portray each other as unfit for the White House.
 Kamala Harris describes Trump as ‘unhinged’, a ‘fascist’, a ‘Nazi’, and even compares him to Hitler, while Trump retorts by labelling Harris a fascist.